EmreDay1/NET.jl/README.md

     return J
 end
 ```
 There are additional functions in the library in order to validate dimensions and do a quick visulization; they won't be explained here since they aren't completely related with the physics of the library- this will keep through for all files containing classes.
+Also note that the 2D matrix is used to express simple linear onsager relationships, meanwhile the 3D Matrix linear onsager expresses another phenomena known as spatial onsager relations.

 ### Non-Linear Onsager Relations